waterflow80/Carry-look-ahead-adder-HPC/README.md

 The combinational ciruit will be using the **Generate** and the **Propagate** logic to calculate the the carry out of any given block.

 ## Implementation
-In out first implementation of the carry look ahead, we'll have two major steps:
+We've made two different approaches to implement the carry look ahead algorithm.
+One is **recursive**, in which we divide the problem into different stages, and each stage contains a different set of binary blocks (portions of the initial ‘a’ and ‘b to be added).
+After implementing the recursive approach, we found out that we don’t need other stages than 0 to make the addition, so the other approach is the **iterative** approach, in which we used a simple for loop to initialize the Propagate and Generate values, on one hand, and also to make the sum, on the other hand.
+### 1. Recursive approach
-### 1. Calculate the Propagate and the Generate
+#### 1.1.
+Calculate the Propagate and the Generate
 We're going to use two matrices to hold the values of **Propagate** and **Generate**, in order to avoid calculating the P and G for the same block twice.
 Here's an example of that logic for two **4-bit** numbers `a=1010` and `b=1100`:

 ![genrate-progapage-hpc-2 drawio](https://github.com/waterflow80/Carry-look-ahead-adder-HPC/assets/82417779/20f2c938-5143-4bb4-b703-94a1972e3df0)